 Diversity in Graduate Assistantships - Millersville University is committed to increasing multicultural awareness and understanding, and to recruiting and retaining a diverse student body.
 To this end, the College of Graduate Studies and Adult Learning is deeply committed to recruiting and retaining underrepresented populations as members of our graduate student community.
 As several of our academic and administrative offices on campus provide services aimed at supporting our minority and international students, we especially encourage graduate assistant applications from students of diverse backgrounds for these positions.

-Click the link below to download an electronic copy of the Graduate Assistantship Application.
+Click the link below to download a printable copy of the Graduate Assistantship Application.

 The full consideration date for assistantships for the following fall is February 1.
 Although we will continue to accept applications beyond that date, the number of positions your application is reviewed for will diminish as departments begin reviewing applications and making their recommendations.
 Since acceptance into a master's degree program is a condition of appointment as a graduate assistant, a graduate assistant application will not be considered until a completed graduate admissions application is received by the College of Graduate Studies and Adult Learning.